-As a Fire Crest Elf you hold true to your roots of both your tribe and family clan name.
-You are one that was brought up in a culture where hard work will show the fruits of your labor, and that you must respect both your kin and creatures of Adia alike.
-You’ve been raised knowing that the Fire Eternal is the creator of Adia and the deity that you worship, as the fire gives, it may also take away, and because of this, you pay your respects to the Fire Eternal during hunts, through your craftsmanship, and your daily work.
+As a Fire Crest Elf, you hold true to your roots of both your tribe and family clan name.
+You were brought up in a culture that expects and respects hard work, and expected you respect both your kin and creatures of Adia alike.
+You’ve been raised knowing that the Fire Eternal is the creator of Adia and the deity that you worship.
+You know that as the fire gives, it may also take away, and because of this, you pay your respects to the Fire Eternal during hunts, through your craftsmanship, and your daily work.

-As an Elf, you pride yourself in the hard work you’ve done in the name of the Fire Eternal, but also have no problem being aggressive if someone steps out of line.
-As a Fire Crest Elf, the only things that are on your mind are work, combat, your kin, food, and ale.
-In some rare situations, if you’re a magic wielder, you are learning ways to better your craft for both your tribe and clan.
+As an Elf, you pride yourself in the work you’ve done and your efforts in the name of the Fire Eternal, but as the Fire Eternal can burn hot, you have learned the art of combat and reach for it easily to settle disagreements.
+As a Fire Crest Elf, the only things that are on your mind are work, combat, the creatures in your care, your kin, food, and ale.
+In some rare situations, if you’re a magic wielder, you focus on learning ways to better your craft for both your tribe and clan.

-“We bark at the moons of Adia like our Dire Wolves to strike fear in the hearts of our enemy.
+“We howl to the moons of Adia like our Dire Wolves to strike fear in the hearts of our enemy.
 We screech toward the Core when we fly overhead on our Hydra.
-The enemy fears nothing more than the tongues of War calling them out of their safety and comfort.
+The enemy fears nothing more than the Tongues of War piercing their safety and comfort.
 They know we come for them.” – Gothmar Andeoshen

-During the First Faction War, your people lived and died by a pledge they had made to the Fire Eternal, and to the Kinsworn:
+During the Faction War, your people lived and died by a pledge made to the Fire Eternal, and to the Kinsworn:

-In a time of war, whether my eyes shine full of light, or the darkness fills them, the eternal fire will guide the strike of my hammer, make my sharpened blade, and ignite my attack performing life, then death, in a final trade.
-A crest of eternal fire sit upon our crowns, showing that we are the chosen warriors of Fire and Flame, as the enemy drowns in our rivers, and their lives are now put to shame.
+In times of war, whether my eyes shine full of light or darkness fills them, the eternal flame will guide the strike of my hammer, make sharp my blade, and ignite my attacks, performing life, then death, in a final trade.
+A crest of eternal fire sits upon our crowns, showing that we are the chosen warriors of Fire and Flame, as the enemy drowns in our rivers, and their lives are now put to shame.
 We are Kinsworn.
 We are Fire Crest Elves.
 We serve the Fire and the Flame.

-You as an Elf are aware of your allies and how much they mean to your culture, and your heritage.
-You live and die by the fight, even if that means to sacrifice yourself for the good of your allies.
+You, as an Elf, are aware of your allies and how much they mean to your culture and your heritage.
+You live and die by the fight, even if that means you sacrifice yourself for the good of your allies.
 For the good of the Kinsworn.